The future of patient data: 3 pillars of successful analytics implementation

 Health systems have obtained data from various sources thanks to technological disruptions and open FHIR APIs in the last decade.
 Orchestrating all the data continues to remain a challenge.
 From a technical standpoint, the key components include data integration from multiple sources, hosting it in data marts aligned with specific business processes, and the flexibility to scale as needed.

 This is analogous to stacking identical items on separate shelves of a grocery shop for convenient consumption.
 After assembling data, it can provide actionable insights to business partners.
-What are the technical criteria that will allow healthcare data to benefit both consumers and health systems?
+What are the technical criteria that will allow healthcare data analytics to benefit both consumers and health systems?
 How has healthcare technology changed in the previous ten years?
 Here’s my prediction for what will happen to patient data and access in 2022.

 Enterprise digital transformation: 3 pillars for success

 During the pandemic, large health systems were quick to adapt and manage various care and operational workflows.
 Data was saved, normalized, and analyzed from multiple sources.
-They brought together data from disparate sources and created supply chain workflows for delivering PPE kits, maintaining medical inventories, tracking patients in need of COVID-19 testing, improving virtual and telehealth platforms to care for routine visits, and installing remote devices to coordinate eldercare and vulnerable patient care.
+They brought together healthcare data from disparate sources and created supply chain workflows for delivering PPE kits, maintaining medical inventories, tracking patients in need of COVID-19 testing, improving virtual and telehealth platforms to care for routine visits, and installing remote devices to coordinate eldercare and vulnerable patient care.

 Data became the source to which huge organizations turned to put all the jigsaw pieces together in a cloud infrastructure.